The country

 The humanitarian situation

 Somalis face one of the most complex humanitarian crises in the world.
 The crisis is driven by conflict, displacement, food insecurity, political instability, climatic shocks, poverty and economic decline.
 A devastating drought in the country that began in 2020 reached unprecedented levels in 2022.
 Five consecutive rainy seasons had failed, the longest and most severe drought in Somalia's recent history.
-While humanitarian needs in Somalia remain high, improved access to water and pasture in 2023 and 2024 mitigated the effects of the severe and prolonged historic drought.
-However, a new drought is looming in 2025.
+While humanitarian needs in Somalia remain high, reduced donor funding in 2025 has forced humanitarian agencies to scale back or close critical programs, drastically reducing life-saving operations and putting millions of lives at risk.

-The 2020-2023 drought came to an end in the second quarter of last year.
+The 2020-2023 drought came to an end in the second quarter of 2023.
 Since then, the drought has given way to rainfall and flash floods.
 In 2023, Somalia was hit by unprecedented heavy rains and flooding, and new displacement.
 Before the start of the Deyr rainy season, more than 475,000 people had been displaced from their villages by these floods.
 Although the rains have brought some relief, it will be years before the historic drought is overcome.

-Torrential rains in the 2023 Deyr rainy season (October to December), due in part to the El Niño phenomenon, caused flash floods and massive flooding, affecting some 2.5 million people.
+Torrential rains in the 2023 Deyr rainy season (October to December), due in part to the El NiΓ±o phenomenon, caused flash floods and massive flooding, affecting some 2.5 million people.
 More than 1.2 million men, women and children were displaced from their homes.
 The heavy flooding caused by the Deyr rainy season was the worst witnessed in decades.

 Ongoing conflict, escalating clan violence, and recurrent climatic shocks have led to widespread displacement in Somalia.
-As of February 2025, an estimated 4.4 million Somalis remain displaced.
+As of June 2025, an estimated 4.4 million Somalis remain displaced.
 While about 3.5 million people are internally displaced within Somalia, more than 900,000 Somalis have sought refuge in neighboring countries due to climatic shocks and armed conflict, mostly in Kenya (455,000) and Ethiopia (360,000).
 More than 80 percent of the displaced are women and children.

 More than 500,000 people were newly internally displaced in 2024.
 Last year, conflict was the main driver of new internal displacement, as inter-clan fighting surged in several regions.
 Most people forced to flee their homes remained within the same region.

-In 2023, conflict, severe drought and devastating floods had forced more than 2.9 million people in Somalia to flee their homes – a record rate of displacement for the country, with many families displaced more than once.
+In 2023, conflict, severe drought and devastating floods had forced more than 2.9 million people in Somalia to flee their homes β a record rate of displacement for the country, with many families displaced more than once.
 In 2022, about 1.8 million people in Somalia had been forced to flee from their homes, including 1.2 million due to severe drought and 600,000 people due to conflict and violence.

 Around 6.9 million people were in need of humanitarian assistance in 2024, a significant decrease - 16 percent - compared to 2023.
 In 2023, 8.25 million people, almost half of the population, were relying on humanitarian assistance and protection.
 Among the people in need of aid were 4.9 million children.